AlliBalliBaba/frankenphp-integration-tests/README.md

 # FrankenPHP Integration Tests

-This repo serves as a sandbox for automated testing of Laravel + FrankenPHP with various extensions
+This repo serves as a small sandbox for automated testing of FrankenPHP + Laravel with various extensions.
+It's main purpose is to make new FrankenPHP branches more resilient against bugs.

 ## Setup